RetroCharting

 Buying Guide & Authenticity

-Is Bosconian Rare?
+Is Bosconian a rare game?

-Description
+Description Bosconian

 The object of Bosconian is to score as many points as possible by destroying enemy bases and ships.
 The player controls a small fighter ship that can move in eight directions and can fire both forward and backward.
 Each level consists of a number of green space stations that must all be destroyed to advance to the next level (a semi-transparent mini-map helps identify their location).
 Each station consists of six cannons arranged in a hexagon, surrounding a central core.
 The player must either destroy all six cannons or shoot the core to destroy a station, and in later levels the core is capable of defending itself.
 Additionally, the player must avoid or destroy asteroids, mines, and a variety of enemy missiles and ships that attempt to collide with the player's ship.
-Enemies occasionally launch formation attacks ÔÇö destroying the leader causes all remaining enemies to disperse, but destroying all enemies in a formation scores extra bonus points.
+Enemies occasionally launch formation attacks — destroying the leader causes all remaining enemies to disperse, but destroying all enemies in a formation scores extra bonus points.
 A spy ship (worth a random bonus value)